mmeyer2k/mmeyer2k.github.io/_posts/2018-10-03-serve-jekyll-homestead.md

 title: Serve Jekyll sites from a Homestead virtual machine
 category: posts
 tags: [laravel, jekyll, nginx, bash, vagrant]
-img-title: /images/jekyll.png
+last-updated: 2018-10-11 00:00:00 +0000
 ---
-Jekyll is a great way to generate static websites.
+@Jekyll is a great way to generate static websites.
 Its simplicity and beauty make it a natural choice for developers who prefer to use laravel for heavy lifting but need to create static sites for some reason (like this blog).

 For development, Jekyll ships with a `serve` mode which runs an integrated http server and detects local file changes.